moolleer/hangman/README.md

 ![Flowchart](/docs/README-images/flowchart.PNG)

 In the planning process for the game I made a flowchart to identify the essential steps, and to get a visual view over the required steps and the sequential order.
 I wanted the game to have different levels, and to do this I chose to have three different options for the user, easy, medium and hard.
 The words vary in difficulty depending on which level the user wants to play, and the number of guesses decreases.
-I decided to have a words.py file, with three lists that then the target word is randomly selected from.
-There are about 370 pcs in the easy and medium lists, wich I found on [Github](https://github.com/Xethron/Hangman/blob/master/words.txt) and made some small adjustments to.
-There are about 200 pcs of hard words, and I found them here [Hangman words](https://www.hangmanwords.com/words).
+I decided to have a words.py file, with three lists that the hidden word is randomly selected from.
+There are about 370 words in the easy and medium lists, wich I found on [Github](https://github.com/Xethron/Hangman/blob/master/words.txt) and made some small adjustments to.
+There are approximately 200 hard words, and I found them here [Hangman words](https://www.hangmanwords.com/words).

 ### Color scheme

 To provide a better user experience, I decided to use colors throughout the game.
 I wanted to have a general color instead of the white standard text, and decided a lighter blue that gives a good contrast against the black background.
 If the user input some invalid character or letter, this would be shown with a red text to get the users attention.
 The user should also pay attention to wrong guesses, if the letter already been used or to see with letters have been previously guessed.
-To this I decided to use a bright orange.
-For correct guesses or when the word was revealed a light green color was chosen.
+To this I decided to use a bright orange color.
+For correct guesses, or when the word is revealed, a light green color was chosen.
 To stand ut when the user is out of tries, I choose a bright yellow color.

  - General text, blue (\u001b[1;36m)
  - Error messages, red (\u001b[1;31m)